so-rose/blender_maxwell/README.md

 - [ ] Pop-up multiline string print as alternative to console print.
 - [x] Toggleable auto-plot, auto-3D-preview, auto-value-view, (?)auto-text-view.

+[x] Web Export / Tidy3D Web Exporter
+- [ ] We need better ways of doing checks before uploading, like for monitor data size.
+Maybe a SimInfo node?
+- [ ] We need to be able to "delete and re-upload" (or maybe just delete from the interface).

 [x] File Export / JSON File Export
 [ ] File Import / Tidy3D File Export
 - [ ] Implement HDF-based export of Tidy3D-exported object (which includes ex. mesh data and such)